 Notes

-- Chop vegetables evenly – Try to slice carrots and parsnip to the same size so that they are cooked and ready at the same time.
+- Chop vegetables evenly – Try to slice carrots and parsnips to the same size so that they are cooked and ready at the same time.
 The same goes for potatoes.
 Try to make them even as much as possible.

 - Dry vs canned legumes – If you’d like to use dry beans, you should cook them separately and only add them to the soup once soft and ready to eat.
-When legumes are cooked they release things that can form a foam at the top of the cooking water.
-It does not look nice on the top of soups.

 Leave a comment